rca(1) General Commands Manual rca(1)

 ("recall") fetches that value, pushing it onto the stack.
 These

-commands are largely superceded by rca variables.
+commands are largely superseded by rca variables, but are still

 Variables are created dynamically (with a value of 0) on first